Yashwanth33124/Shopping_Cart/README.md

 My React Shopping Cart App 🛒

 Hey there!
 Welcome to my shopping cart project.
 This is a small e-commerce app built with React, Tailwind CSS, and Context API.
-You can browse products, see details, add them to your cart, and even adjust quantities — just like a real online store.
+You can browse products, view details, add them to your cart, and adjust quantities — just like a real online store.

 How It Works